-Citing a general website article with an author
+Citing a general webpage/website article with an author

 Note: Many sources have APA citation formats for their online versions (e.g., online newspapers, dictionaries and encyclopedias).
 Check out our other guides or the APA Publication Manual (6th ed.) first to see if there is a citation for a specific source type in an online format.